sjain882/Excel-VBA-Macros/README.md

 - Works with URLs not ending in image extension, e.g, discord image link with token query param

+- If you add rows/columns around imported images, the embedded images move automatically

 - Saves the image with the document, instead of links which can go down

 - WARNING: No undo available!
 Duplicate your file before proceeding